LukeGarnham/Wired-and-Wiser-MS3/README.md

 - **Update Booking Page**:  The Update Booking form has the same validation applied to it as the Booking page.
 Since it is possible that a user tries to change the meter ID for their booking, I reject the form if the new meter ID already exists as a record in the *meter_installs* collection.

+One change I did make as I was testing the Update Booking page was to the behavious of the Update Booking modal.
+Previously, if the user tried to submit the form with data which doesn't pass the HTML5 validation, then a warning appears in screen.
+However, the Update Booking modal still remained on screen partially obscuring the view of the form and warning message.
+I added some jQuery to close the modal when the user clicks the "Yes - Update My Booking" button.

-If an invalidate input is provided, the Update Booking page is reloaded and a flash message informs the user what the issue was.
+If an invalid input is provided to the backend, the data validation checks will prevent this being passed to the database - the Update Booking page is reloaded and a flash message informs the user what the issue was.

 If all fields validate, the record is updated in the *meter_installs* collection.
 The user is redirected back to their Account page.

 If a user is not signed in but tries to access the Update Booking page, they are redirected to the Sign In page.
 If a user is signed in but tries to access the Update Booking page for a booking which isn't on of theirs, they are redirected to the Account page.

-- Update Account Page
+- **Update Account Page**:  The Update Account has the some front and backend validation checks performed on user inputs as the Registration page.
+The following will result in the form not being submitted:
+    - Leaving any required field blank.
+    - First or last name containing any numbers or special characters aside from a hyphen (-).
+    - First or last name being longer than 30 characters.
+    - Invalid email format.
+    - If the user updates their email address to one which already exists in the *users* collection, the form will be rejected.
+    - Password shorter than 6 characters or longer than 15 characters.

+If all fields validate, the users record is updated in the *users* collection.
+The user is redirected back to their Account page.

+If a user is not signed in but tries to access the Update Account page, they are redirected to the Sign In page.

+- **Delete Booking**:

+- **Delete Account**:

 #### User Stories